Nervines for the Coming Year

 Lemon Balm: This herb tastes delicious and should be considered when trying to formulate a tea and needing nervine or calming effects.
 It is mood elevating, can enhance cognitive function, improve mood, and relieve mild symptoms associated with Alzheimer especially irritability and forgetfulness.
 Take with linden and chamomile, yum, for better quality sleep, nervous stomach, ADHD, and SAD.
 For SAD add equal parts SJW and lemon balm in a tincture or tea (David Winston).
 Gather early before it flowers otherwise it gets bitter.
 A nice tea blend would be lemon balm, ginger, fennel, chamomile, hibiscus.

 Skullcap: This herb is useful when muscle spasms, nervous tics, tight or painful muscles result from being stressed out.
 It can be helpful with mild Tourettes syndrome, grinding of the teeth, Parkinson tremors, stressed induced headache.
 Dried skullcap is inert so take only fresh herb tincture or freeze dried capsules

 Valerian: More of an antispasmodic and sedative then a nervine.
 It is best used when there is anxiety that leads to insomnia or inability to complete a stressful task such as extreme anxiety before giving a presentation or crowd induced panic.
-It can be very sedating and cause one to be sleep so is not indicated during the day or when one needs to stay awake.
+It can be very sedating and cause one to be sleepy so is not indicated during the day or when one needs to stay awake.
 Use passion flower instead.
 Excessive dosing can cause hyperactive.
-Best taken in a tincture or capsule form due to the taste, Combines well with other calming herbs such as lavender and chamomile to induce sleep.
+Best taken in a tincture or capsule form due to the taste.
+Combines well with other calming herbs such as lavender and chamomile to induce sleep.